juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Efficient Cleanup**: Automatically removes packages not referenced by any system or user configuration.
+- Efficient Cleanup: Automatically removes packages not referenced by any system or user configuration.

-- **Disk Space Management**: Helps in maintaining optimal disk usage.
+- Disk Space Management: Helps in maintaining optimal disk usage.

-- **Supports System Health**: Ensures the system remains clean and efficient over time.
+- Supports System Health: Ensures the system remains clean and efficient over time.

 -->